yochaigal/cairn/wip/2e/setting-seeds.md

 | **19**  | Tundra      | Flash Floods      |
 | **20**  | Wasteland   | Salt Flats        |

 ### Paths

-**Paths** act as geographic connectors on the map, ranging from well-traveled roads to rough wilderness routes.
+**Paths** act as geographic connectors on the map, ranging from well-traveled roads and trails to rough wilderness routes.
 Paths should provide compelling choices between POIs, who must weigh factors such as safety, speed, and travel difficulty.

 #### Path Types